ab25cq/clover2/manual/libraries-en.md

 * [Container library](collection-en)

 Please refer to the source code for further information.
-Layers are stacked in the order of Fundamental.clcl→String.clcl→Container.clcl→Range.clcl→File.clcl→Command.clcl→MyOwnLibrary.clcl included in the source.
+Layers are stacked in the order of Fundamental.clcl→String.clcl→Container.clcl→Range.clcl→File.clcl→Command.clcl→SystemCalls.clcl→MyOwnLibrary.clcl included in the source.
 By looking through in turn, your understanding will deepen.

 ----